OpenSourceEconomics/grmpy/docs/source/tutorial.rst

 extrapolates the values for the MTE outside this region.
 Technically speaking, interpretations of the MTE are only valid within the common support.
 In our empirical applications, we set "p_range" to :math:`[0.005,0.995]`.

-The other parameters in this section are set by default and, normally, do not need to be changed.
+The other parameters ("trim_support" and "reestimate_p") are set by default and do not need to be specified by the user.
+In rare cases, the user might wish to change these parameters.
+In general, we do not recommend this.

 **TREATED**